browserengineering/book/book/forms.md

 This is a bare-bones server: it doesn't check that the browser is using HTTP 1.0 to talk to it, it doesn't send back any headers at all except `Content-Length`, and so on.
+Again---this is a web *browser* book.
+But it'll do.

 Now all that's left is implementing `handle_request`.
 We want some kind of guest book, so let's create a list to store guest book entries: